peterlidee/streaming/article/article1.md

 I don't know.
 This was unexpected for me as well.
 Maybe it's a micro optimization from `Next` but I couldn't find any data on it.
 Anyway, back to loading mechanics.

+Update: This has is caused by what `Next` calls [router cache](https://nextjs.org/docs/app/building-your-application/caching#duration-3).
+Dynamically rendered routes has a router cache duration of 30 seconds.

 ## loading.tsx (.js)

 Let's first build the example.
 We take the exact same code we used in `/test1` and put it in `/test2`.
 Then we simply add a single file `loading.tsx` in `app/test2/[pageId]/`.